 The Office of Undergraduate Admissions is proud to present HOME—an on-campus, overnight program connecting African American, Latino/Hispanic, Native American, and multiracial high school seniors to the clubs, organizations, and resources that bring together our multicultural community.

-An application for HOME is required.
+An application for HOME is required and SAT or ACT scores must be provided in order to be eligible for HOME.
 To apply, please fill out the application found here.

-In addition to the online portion, applicants must send two additional documents in order for their application to be considered complete:
+In addition to the online form, applicants must upload two additional documents in order for their application to be considered complete:

 - SAT/ACT scores

 These items can be uploaded at the bottom of the application.
 Online applications and the required application materials noted above must be received by Friday, September 2, at 5:00 p.m.
 (Eastern).

 If you are unable upload these documents by September 2, please send them via email to email@example.com along with an explanation.